UniMath/agda-unimath/src/synthetic-homotopy-theory/hatchers-acyclic-type.lagda.md

         ( is-torsorial-Hom-algebra-Hatcher-Acyclic-Type-pointed-map')
 ```

-### Characterization of pointed maps out of the Hatcher acyclic type
+### Characterization of pointed maps out of Hatcher's acyclic type

 For the initial Hatcher acyclic algebra `A` and any pointed type `B`, we exhibit
 an equivalence `(A →∗ B) ≃ structure-Hatcher-Acyclic-Type B`.